 A WeChat account and WeChat Display (banner & moments) Ads can be set up for $149 with a top-up of at least $799.

 Weibo: the best Chinese social media for paid ads?

 Weibo is what is known as Chinese Twitter, and you can bet that it’s one of the largest social media channels in the country.
 Brands would be wise to include it in their advertising strategy.

 There are four campaign types that you may choose from:

 - Feeds Ads: Feed ads are very common on Weibo and they allow brands to share content with their followers.
-These paid posts often appear between users followed accounts post and link back to the product or service being advertised.
+These paid posts often appear between users’ followed accounts posts and link back to the product or service being advertised.

 - Fan Headline: The most clever way of reaching new customers on Weibo is through fan tunnels.
-You can use this in order to promote either a specific post or your entire account, which works like an headlines appearing at the top-of News Feed so that they cannot miss it!
+You can use this in order to promote either a specific post or your entire account, which works like a headline appearing at the top of News Feed so that they cannot miss it!

 - Fan Tunnel: A great way to get your message across is by targeting an existing pool of followers on Weibo.
 This means that not only will they see the post or account but also their friends!
 The post will appear as “推广” (Promoted), or “热门” (hot) at the top of the feed.
 Promoted posts are not OTT in China and do not spoil the users’ social experience, it’s not seen as spam.